 Returns a job that has updated its status.

-Parameters maxWait (float) - the number of seconds to block, waiting for a result shutdown()
+Parameters maxWait (float) - the number of seconds to block, waiting for a result if this batch system does not support tracking wall time.
+Returns None for jobs that were killed.

 Return type tuple(str, int) or None